dinob0t/ga_project_final/readme.md

 (Fig 9: Sunspots vs CME numbers per month (blue - data, red - predicted))

 ### Discussion
+The ability of the Random Forest to predict the number of CMEs the next day is poor.
+It is only able to classify a small percentage of between 0-3 CMEs total per day and misses the classification of the 4-14 CMEs total per day category.
+What is interesting is the feature importance of the classifier which indicates that many of the predictive features are associated with the CMEs occurring the day before (i.e. CME linear speeds, number of CMEs, hour of CME events, etc.) The other important features are the irradiance and radio flux, but due to the high correlation of these features with sunspot area and sunspot number, it is likely that these could be equally substituted.

+The ability of the Ridge Regressor to predict the monthly CME number is better than the day to day prediction above.
+Unfortunately the R^2 and MAPE values of the test and training sets indicates an over-fitting problem which can not be easily rectified.
+Because the data is now grouped by month, there is only 203 rows representing the data from 1997-2013.
+This makes the regularisation of the Ridge Regressor essential, but there simply isn't enough data yet to do much better.

 ## Part 2 - Vector magnetogram analysis